lib-tools/lib-tools/README.md

 lib build --workflow=auto
 ```

-To learn more about build command options, see [Build Command Usage](https://github.com/lib-tools/lib-tools/wiki/Build-Command-Usage) wiki, or run
+To learn more about the build command options, see [Build Command Usage](https://github.com/lib-tools/lib-tools/wiki/Build-Command-Usage) wiki, or run

 ```bash
 lib build --help